keio-smilab24/Polos/README.md

 pip install polos
 ```

 To use the Polos library, follow the steps outlined below.
-This example demonstrates how to use the library with an image and associated text data for machine learning prediction tasks.

 ### Step 1: Importing Required Libraries
 Import the necessary libraries from Polos and other dependencies.